 Swiss cheese model of error causation

-Human factors and ergonomics
+Human factors and ergonomics (HFE)

-- Definition: the design and engineering of equipment, systems, processes, methods, and environments to fit the individuals who interact with them.
+Human factors and ergonomics deals with the design and engineering of equipment, systems, processes, methods, and environments to fit the individuals who interact with them.

-- Incompatibilities between health care personnel and the equipment they use, constitute a patient safety risk/hazard (e.g., surgical scissors designed with loops that are too small to handle comfortably and precisely).
+- Incompatibilities between health care personnel and the equipment they use, constitute a safety risk/hazard (e.g., surgical scissors designed with loops that are too small to handle comfortably and precisely).